 Yes.
 Federal requirements require that OSU have provisions for a rapid armed response to the OSU Radiation Center.

-Public Safety Advisory Committee members and OSU Police Chief Eddie Rodriguez are meetingwith more than a dozen groups across campus to discuss the law enforcement transition and public safety operational design.
+Public Safety Advisory Committee members are meeting with more than a dozen groups across campus to discuss the law enforcement transition and public safety operational design.
 Further outreach beyond these groups is planned.

 In addition to the diverse representation of the Public Safety Advisory Committee, listening sessions will enable community input.
-Committee members and OSU Police Chief Eddie Rodriguez are currently meeting with more than a dozen campus groups to disucss the law enforcement transition and gather input.
+Committee members met with more than a dozen campus groups to discuss the law enforcement transition and gather input.